Maxul/Awesome-SGX-Open-Source/Academy.md

 ## Session 3: Enclave-based Secure Systems

+Occlum: Secure and Efficient Multitasking Inside a Single Enclave of Intel SGX ASPLOS 2020

 Graphene-SGX: A Practical Library Operating System for Unmodified Applications on Intel SGX ATC 2017